 If and when any of the warrants are exercised, we would receive proceeds to the extent the warrants are not exercised via cashless exercise.
 There can be no assurance the warrants will ever be exercised or we will receive any proceeds upon any such exercise.
 The exercise of the PIPE Warrants, Private Placement Warrants, the Public Warrants, and the Inducement Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Shares of our Common Stock and the spread between the exercise price of such warrants and the market price of our Common Stock at the time of exercise.
-The current exercise price of the Pivate Placement Warrants and the Public Warrants is \$11.50 per share of Common Stock, and the current exercise price of the PIPE Warrants is \$2.00 per share of our Common Stock.
-The current market price of our Common Stock as of October 23, 2023 was \$0.12.
+The current exercise price of the Pipe Warrants is \$2.00 per share of our Common Stock.
+The current market price of our Common Stock as of September 29, 2023 was \$0.13.
 To the extent the market price of our Common Stock is above the floor price following a reset of the exercise price for the PIPE Warrants, Private Placement Warrants, Public Warrants, or the Inducement Warrants, the holders of such securities might exercise such warrants and sell the underlying shares of Common Stock at a profit.
 If the market price of our Common Stock is less than the exercise price of a holder's warrants, it is unlikely that holders will exercise their warrants.
-There can be no assurance that all of the PIPE Warrants, Private Placement Warrants under certain conditions, as described in the warrant agreements, are redeemable by us at a price of \$0.01 per Public Warrant.
+There can be no assurance that all of the PIPE Warrants, Private Placement Warrants, Public Warrants, or the Inducement Warrants will be in the money prior to their expiration.
+Our Public Warrants and Private Placement Warrants under certain conditions, as described in the warrant agreements, are redeemable by us at a price of \$0.01 per Public Warrant.
 Our PIPE Warrants are not redeemable and are exercisable on a cash or cashless basis.
 As such, it is possible that we may never generate any cash proceeds from the exercise of such warrants.